configcat/docs/website/docs/sdk-reference/elixir.md

 ```

 ### Custom cache behaviour with `cache:` option parameter.

-To be able to customize the caching layer behaviour you need to implement the following interface:
+To be able to customize the caching layer you need to implement the following behaviour:
 ```elixir
 defmodule ConfigCat.ConfigCache do
   alias ConfigCat.Config